Group actions on stacks and applications to equivariant string topology for stacks: Goldman bracket for -dimensional orbifolds and stacks

-The above procedure can be generalized to a disk with $r$ many orbifold points (denoted $x_1,\dots, x_r$).
-Let $a_i$ be the generator of the inertia group $\bbZ\slash n_i\bbZ$ at the point $x_i$.
-As in the case of two orbifold points, we can present two free loops $\alpha$, $\beta$ by (cyclic) words on the generators $a_i$, as in Figure~\eqref{Fig:presentationalphamanypoints}.
+As in the case of two orbifold points, we present free loops $\alpha$, $\beta$ by (cyclic) words on the generators $a_i$, as in Figure~\eqref{Fig:presentationalphamanypoints}.
 Again, the intervals in $\alpha$ are colored red and the ones in $\beta$ are colored blue.

-The bracket $\{\alpha,\beta\}$ is given by a similar cut and insert procedure as above.
-The only difference is in Steps~\ref{eq:step1} and \ref{eq:step3} where we determine which red and blue intervals are to be cut and what sign to assign after inserting the blue loop into the red loop.
+The bracket $\{\alpha,\beta\}$ is given by a similar cut and insert procedure as in the case of two orbifold points.
+The only difference is in Step~\ref{eq:step1} and Step~\ref{eq:step3} where we determine which red and blue intervals are to be cut and what sign to assign after inserting the blue loop into the red loop.